Anne Sutton

-Anne Sutton (1589 – 1615) was an English lady-in-waiting who was a companion of Elizabeth Stuart, Queen of Bohemia.
+Anne Sutton (1589–1615) was an English lady-in-waiting who was a companion of Elizabeth Stuart, Queen of Bohemia.
 She was the daughter of Edward Sutton, 5th Baron Dudley and Theodosia Harington.
 Sutton was known as "Mrs Anne Dudley" or "Mistress Dudley" although "Sutton" was the family surname.
 Elizabeth of Bohemia called her "Nan Duddlie".

 Early life

 Her father abandoned Theodosia, Lady Harington for his mistress, Elizabeth Tomlinson.
 According to a bill produced in the Star Chamber by his political rival in Staffordshire, Gilbert Lyttelton, in 1592 he had "left that virtuous lady his wife in London without sustenance, and took to his home a lewd and infamous woman, a base collier's daughter".

 In 1597, Anne and her brother, Ferdinando Sutton, were lodged in Clerkenwell with Euseby Paget, rector of St Anne and St Agnes, and Mrs Percy, as wards of their aunt and uncle Elizabeth and Edward Montagu of Boughton.
+Lord Dudley did not fully honour the details of the settlement and payments proposed by the Privy Council.

 Career in a royal household

 Anne Dudley became a member of the household of Princess Elizabeth at Coombe Abbey with other young women including her cousin Elizabeth Dudley, with Anne Livingstone, Frances Bourchier, and Philadelphia Carey.
 Her older sister, Mary, married Alexander Home, 1st Earl of Home in 1605.
 After Elizabeth married Frederick V of the Palatinate in 1613 she went with her to Heidelberg.

 In 1612, an emblem published in Henry Peacham's Minerva Brittana alluded to her steadfast qualities as alike to Diana the huntress, with a picture of Diana and Actaeon, a verse, and an anagram on her name in Italian "e l'nuda Diana".
-The intended allusion is to her labour and skills as a household administrator.
+The intended allusion was possibly to her labour and skills as a household administrator.
 The concept was derived from an emblem devised by Laurens van Haecht Goidtsenhoven.

 Anne with seven other ladies put their names in a hat to award kisses to winners at a tournament for Prince Henry in April 1612.
 The others included the Countess of Essex, Lady Cranbourne, Lady Windsor, and Lady Stanhope.

 As a New Year gift in January 1613, Anne Dudley received from Frederick V of the Palatinate a chain of pearls and a diamond worth 1,000 marks, (£666-13s-8d).
 John Chamberlain noted this gift as a single item, a chain of pearls and diamonds worth £500.

 She travelled to Heidelberg after the wedding of Princess Elizabeth and Frederick V of the Palatinate.
 Princess Elizabeth's female attendants on her arrival at Vlissingen on 29 April 1613 were listed as the Countess of Arundel, Lady Harington, Lady Cecil, Mistress Anne Dudley, Mistress Elizabeth Dudley, Mistress Apsley, and Mistress (Mary) Mayerne.